 “When drafting my reply, I had a strong feeling that I was invited by the national security office to give a written testimony, rather than simply defending the validity of my nomination.
 I cannot rule out that this document will be key to the national security scrutiny in the future,” Wong said.

-Similar replies were sent to officers at the Electoral Affairs Commission from Civic Party members Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Tat Cheng.
+Similar replies were sent to returning officers from Civic Party members Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Tat Cheng.
 The incumbent lawmakers said it was hard for them to accept the “subjective interpretation and assumptions” in a question about how they could fulfil the requirement of swearing allegiance to the Basic Law and HKSAR whilst lobbying.

 “The international community, out of its own volition and on its own initiative, do

 what it has been doing to help safeguard its own interests and the common values

 that we all share.
 Given its stakes in Hong Kong, this is understood,” they wrote.